Family Connections & Celebrations

 Quick, think of your favorite family tradition … your most eccentric relative … best foods and worst … embarrassing photos … a wild story that’s been passed from grandparents to kids to cousins and beyond ….

 Your family is about so much more than genetics.
 You share a distinctive history, values and a sense of connection that can’t be duplicated.
 Because familial ties are likely to be more rewarding, complicated and enduring than any others, your life is richer if you can cultivate strong, loving relationships.

 Unfortunately, busy schedules, work, school and geography can be obstacles to families spending meaningful time together.
 It’s too easy to take for granted the people who have always been there for you.
-Rabbi Sherre Hirsch, author of We Plan, God Laughs, suggests setting aside time regularly for the ones you love.
+Rabbi Sherre Hirsch, author of We Plan, God Laughs, and a popular speaker at Canyon Ranch in Tucson, suggests setting aside time regularly for the ones you love.
 She emphasizes the value of intergenerational activities that everyone can enjoy.

 It’s the little things

 “Small things can make a big difference,” Rabbi Hirsch says.
 “Choose activities that children and adults can both do.
 Play board games, listen to music, read together, play cards; anything you can do together is good.”

 The rabbi points out that it’s never just about the game or activity, since there are other conversations, dynamics and special moments involved.
 Sharing an activity is a way to expand on relationships.

 “My husband and our four small children and I dance in the living room every day for fifteen minutes,” she says.
 “It’s a wonderful way to enjoy and acknowledge one another.”
 It’s certainly a ritual that her children will always think of fondly.
 The rabbi also recommends cooking meals and making things together.